Governor & Director Recruitment

 A Parent Governor is a voice from the parent body, not the only voice of the parental body.
 The Academy Council as a whole will take steps to understand what parents think, while acknowledging that anyone on the Academy Council who is a parent themselves has valuable knowledge and perspectives about the academy to bring to bear in discussions and decisions and helps to guarantee that there is a link between governance and the parent community.

 If there are more nominations than vacancies available, an election is held by secret ballot and the successful candidate is appointed as a Parent Governor.
-The number of Parent Governors is made up by persons appointed by the Academy Council if the number of parents standing for election is less than the number of vacancies.
+The number of Parent Governors is made up of persons appointed by the Academy Council if the number of parents standing for election is less than the number of vacancies.

 Parents of children at the academy with an interest in becoming a Parent Governor should contact the Headteacher or Chair of the Academy Council of the relevant academy who will advise whether there is a vacancy.